 The Caribbean island of Antigua is primarily known for its 365 white sand beaches, but as the locals like to point out, the beach is just the beginning.
 A former British colony, Antigua has a rich culture and heritage with numerous other tourist attractions beyond its beautiful beaches.
 Personal favorites include exploring Nelson’s Dockyard National Park, recently voted by USA TODAY readers as the best tourist attraction in the Caribbean, and the historic city of St John’s, which had its first European settlers starting in 1632.
 I particularly enjoy walking around St John’s, Antigua looking at its many historical and colorful buildings.

 History of Antigua

-The name Antigua was given by Christopher Columbus who spotted the island on his 1493 voyage.
+The name Antigua was given by Christopher Columbus, who spotted the island on his 1493 voyage.
 The legend goes that he named the 108 square mile island Santa Maria de la Antigua after a chapel dedicated to a famous miracle-working Virgin in Seville Cathedral, Spain.
-In Spanish, the world Antigua means ancient.
+In Spanish, the word Antigua means ancient.
 It should be noted that while Antigua is the official name, the locals refer to it as Wadadli.
 This alternate spelling of the Carib name of Waladli was popularized by calypsonian Sir McClean “Short Shirt” Emmanuel’ who released the song ‘Wadadli Rock’ after the island gained independence.
-You’ll now find the name Wadadli being used by all sorts of companies including Wadadli Cats that offers catamaran tours around Antigua.
+You’ll now find the name Wadadli being used by all sorts of companies, including Wadadli Cats, that offer catamaran tours around Antigua.

 Historic & Colorful Buildings In St John’s, Antigua